deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 ## Try it out Yourself!

-The Desktop Client will soon be ready for the MacOS and Windows Appstores; for now, you can download them from [this website](https://get.delta.chat).
+The Desktop Client will soon be ready for the macOS and Windows Appstores; for now, you can download them from [this website](https://get.delta.chat).
 Note that there are can be a warning that Delta Chat is not an official app, because we don't have official certificates for the appstores yet.